galenheuer/off-target-reads/README.md

 There is a relationship between off-target cfDNA composition and ALS disease state, which could be used as a biomarker for diagnosis and disease progression.

 Tentative steps:
-Preprocess reference genomes and use them to build a custom Kraken database for comparison to patient samples Run Kraken algorithm to determine microbial composition Additional QC steps to ensure proper estimation of matches with microbial reads Identify reads mapping to mitochondrial human genome Correlate with ALS (and potentially other disease) biology
+Preprocess reference genomes and use them to build a custom Kraken microbial database for comparison to patient samples.
+Run Kraken algorithm to determine microbiome.
+Additional QC steps to ensure proper estimation of matches with microbial reads.
+Identify prominent microbes.
+Correlate with ALS (and potentially other disease) biology.

 Related research:
 Blacher, E., Bashiardes, S., Shapiro, H. et al. Potential roles of gut microbiome and metabolites in modulating ALS in mice.
 Nature 572, 474–480 (2019). https://doi.org/10.1038/s41586-019-1443-5